 Students enrolled in the Advanced Course sign a contract with the government.
 This contract requires the student to complete Advanced Course training, attend six-weeks summer camp, accept a commission if tendered, and serve two years active, three years active reserve duty in the Army or three years active, two years reserve in the Air Force.
-In return the student is granted deferment from selective service, sub-
+In return the student is granted deferment from selective service, subsistence allowance of 90c α day (maximum two year total: \$535.50) and \$78 per month plus board and housing while at summer camp.
+The contract remains in effect until such time as the student may withdraw from school or is dropped from the Advanced Course.

 Course.
-Minimum requirements for acceptance are U.S. citizenship, good moral character, age less than 27 for the Army or 25 for the Air Force, passage of a physical examination, sufficient time remaining in the University to complete the course, an allsistence allowance of 90c a day (maximum two year total: \$535.50) and \$78 per month plus board and housing while at summer camp.
-The contract remains in effect until such time as the student may withdraw from school or is dropped from the Advanced Course.
+Minimum requirements for acceptance are U.S. citizenship, good moral character, age less than 27 for the Army or 25 for the Air Force, passage of a physical examination, sufficient time remaining in the University to complete the course, an all-